mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a surprisingly high population.
 With only 24 star systems – the fewest in all of the Core – it is home to the second-highest number of people in the sector, second only to Saregon.
-Of Kaskii's seven high- population worlds, three are classified as industrial.
+Of Kaskii's seven high-population worlds, three are classified as industrial.
 Of these, Kaskii and Khuir are models of efficiency;
 the other, Markasher, is plagued with problems that prevent it from becoming one.